bark extract benefit and side effects, use for sexual and erectile enhancement, by Ray Sahelian, M.D., author of

 Indigenous tribes of the Amazon Rainforest and city dwellers in Brazil have used catuaba bark for generations as a natural herbal remedy for libido enhancement.
 Catuaba and Muira Puama are the most famous of all Brazilian aphrodisiac plants.

 Catuaba Bark Powder - 500 mg (Erythroxylum catuaba)

-Suggested Use: As a dietary supplement, take one capsule a few days a week or as recommended by a health care provider.
+Suggested Use, dosage: As a dietary supplement, take one capsule a few days a week or as recommended by a health care provider.
 As with most herbs, I recommend taking breaks from use, for instance one or two weeks on, one or two weeks off.

 A unique sexual enhancing product

 Dr. Sahelian and his research staff have tested various doses and extracts of dozens of herbs from a number or raw material suppliers to determine the ideal dosage and combination for optimal aphrodisiac properties with the fewest side effects.
 After years of trial and error, a proprietary blend with more than a dozen herbal extracts from the best raw material suppliers has been created which works within days.
-Some of the potent herbal extracts in this natural male and female sexual enhancer include withania somnifera, Catuaba extract, Muira puama, Cnidium, Horny goat weed herb, Maca herb, Passion flower, Tribulus, and Tongkat Ali (Eurygold and LJ100), Tribulus and Yohimbe.
+Some of the potent herbal extracts in this natural male and female sexual enhancer include withania somnifera, Catuaba extract, Muira puama, Cnidium, Horny goat weed herb, Maca herb, Passion flower, Tribulus extract, and Tongkat Ali full spectrum and LJ100 extract, mucuna pruriens plant and Yohimbe.

 Passion Rx enhances: